Last Updated on December 30, 2025

 Rather than weekend jaunts, they’re encouraging visitors to stay longer, and explore more remote regions beyond the popular routes like the Golden Triangle.
 Because Iceland is actually quite a big and vast island, spreading tourism out makes it much more sustainable.

-This is exactly why on our trip to Iceland, my partner and I spent just 3 days in Reykjavik and the Golden Circle.
-We spent the bulk of our trip in further flung regions, and we’re glad we did, because there is so much to see beyond the Reykjavik region of Iceland!
+This is exactly why on both our trips to Iceland, my partner and I have minimized our time spent in Reykjavik and the Golden Circle.
+Instead, we follow the advice of the tourism board and spend our time in further flung regions.
+There is so much to see beyond the Reykjavik region of Iceland!

 1. Don’t Spend Your Whole Trip in Reykjavik